trunk-io/docs/merge/graph/using-the-webapp.md

 # Using the WebApp

-Our web app offers detailed information about the MergeGraph.
-The following sections help explain what's going on at app.trunk.io.
+Our [web app](app.trunk.io) offers detailed information about pull requests, the state of the merge graph, and more.

 ## Queue